DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_4_analytics_engineering/homework_week4_MG_answers.md

 ### Question 5:

-**What is the month with the biggest amount of rides after building a tile for the fact_fhv_trips table** Create a dashboard with some tiles that you find interesting to explore the data.
+**What is the month with the biggest amount of rides after building a tile for the fact_fhv_trips table?**

+Create a dashboard with some tiles that you find interesting to explore the data.
 One tile should show the amount of trips per month, as done in the videos for fact_trips, based on the fact_fhv_trips table.

 - March